-Okurut and Mukungu (2004), while quoting 'Bisangwer and Khandker,(1995)' and Hidhues (1995), argued that credit enables the poor to overcome liquidity constraints and undertake some investments, especially in improved farm technology and inputs, there by leading to increased agricultural production.
+Okurut and Mukungu (2004), while quoting 'Bisangwer and Khandker, (1995)' and Hidhues (1995), argued that credit enables the poor to overcome liquidity constraints and undertake some investments, especially in improved farm technology and inputs, there by leading to increased agricultural production.
 While quoting the 'World Bank' (1989), they argued that improved consumption is an investment in the productivity of the labor force because credit helps people to smooth out their consumption patterns during the lean periods of the year.
 By doing so, credit maintains the productive capacity of the rural households.

-Taber, Cuevas, Nanarrete and Zapata, (2005), argue that providing access to sound, efficient financial services clearly contribute to income generation and poverty alleviation at the household level.
-This is particularly true for the poorer rural households, which are expected to gain from access to adequate deposit instruments and an improved ability to take advantage of productive investment opportunities.
-This is in the analysis which has shown that transforming informal, non-earning financial assets, and monetizing even a fraction of the savings held in physical form by rural households, have substantial economic benefits in terms of safety and return.
-Informal means of savings that dominate the households' portfolios are, in principle, inferior to financial instruments in terms of safety and returns.
-For example, Tandas (as they are known in Mexico), or rotating savings clubs, report a 6 % rate of non-compliance (group members who cease to contribute once they have taken a turn); and the most common forms of livestock holding, pigs and chickens, have mortality rates of 40%.
-Since holding livestock as savings is more prevalent in poorer areas and among indigenous people than elsewhere, the transformation of these assets into financial savings would benefit the poorest segments of the populations by increasing returns and providing greater liquidity Nteziyaremye, Anastase, Kathleen, (2001), noted that members of Micro- Finance face problems with loan repayment due to the weekly repayment schedule which was more difficult for the poor households because they lacked source of income from which they could repay loans.
+For example, Tandas ( as they are known in Mexico), or rotating savings clubs, report a 6 % rate of non-compliance (group members who cease to contribute once they have taken a turn); and the most common forms of livestock holding, pigs and chickens, have mortality rates of 40%.
+Since holding livestock as savings is more prevalent in poorer areas and among indigenous people than elsewhere, the transformation of these assets into financial savings would benefit the poorest segments of the populations by increasing returns and providing greater liquidity Nteziyaremye, Anastase, Kathleen, (2001), noted that members of Micro-Finance face problems with loan repayment due to the weekly repayment schedule which was more difficult for the poor households because they lacked source of income from which they could repay loans.
 For the same reason, the poorer members were also at a particular risk if there was sickness.